akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 ![Image data quality attribute groups grid](../img/data-quality-attribute-groups-grid.png)

 :::info
-In the data quality panel of the product edit form, you are reminded which attribute groups are activated for the product you are working on.
+In the data quality panel of the product edit form, you can see which attribute groups are activated for the product you are working on.

 ![Image data quality attribute groups reminder](../img/data-quality-attribute-groups-reminder.png)
 :::